hukaixuan2017/doc-user/content/search/search.rst

 Search
 ======

 Use this menu item to search for something.
-The *Search Results* screen is available, if you click on the magnifition glass icon in the main menu, enter a serch term and hit *Enter* key on your keyboard.
+The *Search Results* screen is available, if you click on the magnification glass icon in the main menu, enter a search term and hit *Enter* key on your keyboard.

 .. figure:: images/search-dialog.png
    :alt: Search Dialog